leobudima/elogii-blog/content/how-to-choose-a-last-mile-carrier-step-by-step.md

 \#13: Do you provide notifications and SMS alerts?
 Can they be customized?

-\#14: Do you provide whitelabeling?
+\#14: Do you provide white-labeling?

 \#15: How do service users communicate with your staff?
 Do you have a dedicated channel?